 For example, while both have no foreign transaction fees, only the Premier comes with trip cancellation and interruption insurance.
 As well, the Traveler card only gets you automatic Silver Elite status, while the Premier gets you Platinum Elite.

-- Welcome offer: Earn 80,000 Hilton Honors Bonus Points after you spend $2,000 in the first 6 months
+Earn 80,000 Hilton Honors Bonus Points after you spend $2,000 in purchases on the Card in the first 6 months of Card Membership

 Hilton is one of the most recognizable hotel chains in the world and a favorite for business travelers.
 With no annual fee, the Hilton Honors American Express Card is good to have if you stay at Hilton frequently.